Entanglement-enabled symmetry-breaking orders: Discussion

 A more formal challenge is to classify all EESBOs.
 From our examples, we see that EESBOs often arise when the local DOF carry specific representations under the symmetry.
 This is analogous to the physics of obstructed insulators, fragile topology and generalized LSM constraints studied in the context of {\it symmetric} states \cite{Po2017a, Else2018, Latimer2020, Lu2017, Else2020, Jiang2019}, because in all these cases certain many-body entanglement pattern is incompatible with the properties of local DOF.
 It is interesting to see if this analogy can be made sharper and useful.
 For example, one can ask how the EESBO ground states with spontaneously broken continuous symmetries constrain the possible band topology of the Goldstone modes.
 To this end, anomaly-based methods developed in Refs.~\cite{Zou2021, Ye2021} may be helpful.

 Finally, it is important to identify more models and experimental systems exhibiting EESBOs.
-It is also worth exploring whether the corresponding symmetry defects, whose properties are not well understood so far, have potential technological applications.
+For example, it might be worth checking if some of the enigmatic ``hidden orders" turn out to be EESBOs.
+It is also interesting to see if various quantum simulators can realize EESBOs.
+Moreover, it is worth exploring whether the corresponding symmetry defects, whose properties are not well understood so far, have potential technological applications.